 My main areas in research, teaching and further education are:

-At the University of Klagenfurt in Austria, I am employed as a professor for migration and inclusion research.
-Previously, I was a professor ad interim in the field of social work at the University of Trier and a research associate at the University of Mainz in Germany.
-My activities as a researcher and lecturer have also taken me to the Universities of Innsbruck (Austria), to Kent University in Istanbul (Turkey), the University of Olomouc (Czechia) and to Kangnam University in Yongin (South Korea).
+At Frankfurt University of Applied Sciences, I am employed as a professor for ecosocial work and care.
+Previously, I was a professor for migration and inclusion research at the University of Klagenfurt, a professor ad interim in the field of social work at the University of Trier and a research associate at the University of Mainz in Germany.
+My activities as a researcher and lecturer have also taken me to the University of Innsbruck (Austria), to Kent University in Istanbul (Türkyie), the University of Olomouc (Czech Republic) and to Kangnam University in Yongin (South Korea).

 In my diversity & inclusion trainings I experience the interlocking of science and practice as an enormous enrichment.

 Historically and to the present day, social work has been closely intertwined with social movements, both as allies and in opposition to them.
 This engagement finds its expression in conventions (human rights), cooperation (world conferences) and coalitions (NGOs).
 This textbook offers an insight into the connections between social movements and social work from an international perspective, teaching their historical and theoretical foundations and illustrating them in a practical way with case studies from around the world.
 It aims to bring the perspectives of a ‘global social work profession and discipline’, and thus the international and political dimensions of social work, back to the forefront of the discipline.

 You are cordially invited to participate in the digital lecture series.
 Link to online participation.